tinybirdco/thinking-in-tinybird/README.md

 ## Push the changes and fill the new data sources

-let's push our newle created `*_refactor` data sources and build and delete a couple of pipes that will copy data from the original data sources to the new ones.
+It's time to push our newly created `*_refactor` data sources and build and delete a couple of pipes that will copy data from the original data sources to the new ones.
 We do so throug two pipes that materialize the result of the query into a different data source.
 We are casting the columns to apply the type changes, populating to apply the pipe to the existing data, and then removing these two pipes.

 >note this is not the main use of MVs.